Now Reading

 The next step is to make sure your privacy settings are taken care of on your Snapchat and all other social media platforms.

 Snapchat has some features that may put you more at risk -under privacy controls, we highly recommend changing your settings to ‘my friends’ to restrict who can contact you and view your story.
-Enabling the ability to see your location is also something you should avoid, setting your location to ‘ghost mode’ takes away any more potential threats.
+Enabling the ability to see your location on the Snap Map is also something you should avoid, setting your location to ‘ghost mode’ takes away any more potential threats.

 If the sextortionist hasn’t done so already, they are going to search your information using the details you have already given them, such as your name, city, etc. and find your other accounts to potentially expose you on.